octdobre/reference_architecture/Infrastructure/Certificates/readme.md

 ## Locations of certificates (LocalMachine, CurrentUser)

-To view certificates in the current logged in user store, open Run:
+To view certificates in the current logged in user store, open Run and type:
 ```
-certmgr. msc
+certmgr.msc
 ```
-To view certificates in the current machine store, open Run:
+To view certificates in the current machine store, open Run and type:
 ```
 certlm.msc
 ```